 In Irritability, Exoth keeps a stock of modular chimaera parts in one of his labs that can just be snapped together.

-El Goonish Shive with its chimerae and Shapeshiftingdevices which is taken to another level involuntarily with Vlad/Vladia being created from DNA from several bats, owls, hawks and even a leopard in addition to human and an alien and voluntarily with Grace who can mix and match aspects from any and all of her continually growing number of forms.
-Also, this critter in filler.
+El Goonish Shive with its chimerae and Shapeshiftingdevices.
+This is taken to another level involuntarily with Vlad/Vladia being created from DNA from several bats, owls, hawks and even a leopard in addition to human and an alien.
+Technically, Vlad should be able to change form at will, but the stress of doing so could very well kill him which is why he was so happy when Ellen accidentally transformed him into a human girl.
+It's voluntary with Grace, who can mix and match aspects from any and all of her continually growing number of forms.
+Jeremy, The Verres' pet "cat", has hedgehog spines — this would probably get some weird looks, but pretty much everyone in town is used to Tedd's experiments by now.
+Also, this critter in a filler sketch.

 Homestuck: Mooks encountered in the Medium (imps, ogres, basilisks, etc) assume various combinations of features (and included powers) from the players' prototyped sprites when they enter; in the kids' session it's a mix of harlequin outfits from Nannaquin, wings and a sword from Seppukrow, cat features and tentacles from Jaspers, dog features and various levels of Reality Warper powers from Becquerel.
 The royalty of Prospit and Derse take on all the prototyped features at once through their Requisite Royal Regalia, and any Prospitian or Dersite can use said regalia.
 This is taken to an extreme in the trolls' session when they accumulate twelve separate prototype features including some nearly gamebreaking psychic abilities that made the Black King almost unbeatable.